10 Things You’ll Spend More on in Retirement

 According to Mike Palmer, a certified financial planner with Ark Royal Wealth Management in North Carolina, downsizing in full retirement can present huge unexpected costs for some of his clients, particularly when they want to stay within urban areas.
 “I see a lot of folks thinking they’re going to walk away with $200,000 [by downsizing], but that’s rare.
 In most cases, it will be lateral,” he says.
 To avoid this, he recommends trying to move from an urban area to a more rural one.

 Research indicates that retirement itself is a motivator to get fit.
-With a flexible schedule free of commuting and the stress of a busy work week, many retirees drop unhealthy habits and pick up healthier ones, raising their spending on gym memberships and fitness classes and equipment (a new bicycle, perhaps?)
+With a flexible schedule free of commuting and the stress of a busy work week, many retirees drop unhealthy habits and pick up healthier ones, raising their spending on gym memberships, fitness classes and equipment (a new bicycle, perhaps?)

 Marguerita Cheng, the chief executive officer of Blue Ocean Global Wealth, says that fitness is one of the biggest new expenses she sees her retired clients take on.
 For her clients, she says, it is often the fear of declining health as they age that motivates them to take fitness seriously.
 Some of her clients put so much time and money into fitness that they schedule meetings with her around their yoga or spinning classes.

-You may have a workaround to gym costs: Some Medicare Advantage plans have a free gym membership as part of their benefits.
+And you may have a workaround to gym costs: Some Medicare Advantage plans have a free gym membership as part of their benefits.

 As they transition into retirement, many people’s lives aren’t radically altered.
-They may still drive to meet with friends or associates, grab coffee from around the corner, or use their laptop do work from the comfort of their couch.
+They may still drive to meet with friends or associates, grab coffee from around the corner, or use their laptop to do work from the comfort of their couch.
 What often does change after leaving the workforce, however, is who picks up the bill for a lot of the small stuff — lunches, parking, dinners, concert tickets.
 In short, so long, expensing!

 "Small-business owners and professionals who retire are often surprised at how many of their expenses were picked up by their company," says Bert Whitehead, president of Cambridge Connection, in Franklin, Mich.
 "It is a jolt when they discover how much it adds up to."

 If bills are beginning to pile up, don’t hesitate to ask for help.
-Focus on paying off the cards with the highest rates first, and consider consolidating your balances onone of the best balance transfer credit cards offering a 0% interest rate if it will take more than a few months to pay off each card.
+Focus on paying off the cards with the highest rates first, and consider consolidating your balances on one of the best balance transfer credit cards offering a 0% interest rate if it will take more than a few months to pay off each card.

 The National Council on Aging also offers tips for seniors to manage debt.